owenagitza/Python-Portfolio/README.md

 ## Instructions for Running Python Notebooks Locally
 1. Install dependencies using requirements.txt
 1. If there is a database required to be installed, run the SQL script inside your RBDMS
-1. Run notebooks as usual by using Jupyter Notebook server or VSCode, etc
+1. Run notebooks as usual by using Jupyter Notebook server or VSCode, etc.

 ## Contents
 - ### Data Analysis and Visualisation